HuangJunye/jp-pf-functions-challeges/contest_rules.md

 In the event of a tie in scores, the participant or team who submitted their solution earlier will be ranked higher on the leaderboard.

 ### 3.4.
 Submission Deadlines
-- **Day 1 and Day 2 Challenges**: Submissions for these challenges must be completed by 12:30 pm on Day 3.
-- **Late submissions will not be accepted**.
+- All submissions for these challenges must be completed by 1:00 pm on Day 3. **Late submissions will not be accepted**.

 ### 3.5.
 Validation for Final Rankings
 The top submissions for each challenge will be reviewed by an expert panel to ensure compliance with the rules and to assess quality.